tobbyxy/Intoduction-to-Computer-Science-and-Programming-using-python/README.md

-# Intoduction to Computer Science and Programming using python
+# Introduction to Computer Science and Programming using python